-Professor Ian Goldin is the Director of the Oxford Martin School, University of Oxford, which aims to provide solutions to some of the great challenges of our time.
+Professor Ian Goldin was the founding Director of the Oxford Martin School, University of Oxford, which aims to provide solutions to some of the great challenges of our time.

 The School covers the frontiers of physical, medical and biological science as well as climate change and environmental science, the social sciences and the humanities.